The Private Competition Enforcement Review: South Korea

-However, in ordinary civil lawsuits the court may call for an expert opinion or appraisal of a party's application or its initiative and such procedures can be also used to establish violation and damage, or to calculate damages, in antitrust litigation.
+However, in ordinary civil lawsuits the court may call for an expert opinion or appraisal of a party's application or its initiative and these procedures can also be used to establish violation and damage, or to calculate damages, in antitrust litigation.

 In principle, the scope of recoverable damages is limited to actual damages under Korean law.
-The same principles apply to antitrust cases, but the MRFTA permits recovery of damages up to three times the amount of actual damages in the case of (1) unfair collective action such as price fixing or collusion, (2) retaliatory measures taken against a person or entity that has reported the unfair trade practice to the KFTC, cooperated with the KFTC's investigation on such unfair trade practices or filed a request for mediation with the Korea Fair Trade Mediation Agency (KOFAIR) in relation to unfair trade practices (Article 56, Paragraph (3) of the MRFTA).
+The same principles apply to antitrust cases, but the MRFTA permits recovery of damages up to three times the amount of actual damages in the case of (1) unfair collective action, such as price-fixing or collusion, or (2) retaliatory measures taken against a person or entity that has reported the unfair trade practice to the KFTC, cooperated with the KFTC's investigation on the unfair trade practices or filed a request for mediation with the Korea Fair Trade Mediation Agency (KOFAIR) in relation to unfair trade practices.7

-When determining the amount of such treble damages in accordance with Article 56, Paragraph (3) of the MRFTA, the court will consider the following factors (Article 56, Paragraph (4) of the MRFTA):
+When determining the amount of the treble damages in accordance with Article 109, Paragraph (3) of the MRFTA, the court will consider the following factors:

 - intent or degree of awareness of the violating party of the damage caused;

 - severity of the damage caused by the violation;

 - economic benefits the violating business entity or association of business entities gained from the violation;

 - duration and frequency of the act of violation;

 - financial status of the business entity; and

 - effort exerted by the violating business entity or association of business entities to remedy the damage.8